igorganich/damn-vulnerable-defi-halmos/test/naive-receiver/README.md

-# Halmos vs Truster
+# Halmos vs Naive-receiver
 ## Halmos version
 halmos 0.2.1.dev19+g4e82a90 was used in this article
 ## Foreword
-It is strongly assumed that the reader is familiar with the previous articles on solving "Unstoppable", and "Truster" (ADD LINKS), since the main ideas here are largely repeated and we will not dwell on them again.
+It is strongly assumed that the reader is familiar with the previous articles on solving ["Unstoppable"](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/unstoppable), and ["Truster"](https://github.com/igorganich/damn-vulnerable-defi-halmos/tree/master/test/truster), since the main ideas here are largely repeated and we will not dwell on them again.
 ## Preparation
 ### Common prerequisites
 1. Copy NaiveReceiver.t.sol file to NaiveReceiverHalmos.t.sol.
 We will work in this file.